 Neil McQuillian explores a new network of trails in Portugal

 My ankle rolled to the side and I tumbled over.
-Our guide, José Granja, came over to check I was OK.
+Our guide, José Granja, came across to check I was OK.
 “You know, you need to taste the floor,” he said, peering at me as we set off again.
 “I fell off my bike once, and my head hit the ground hard.
 As I lay there, I saw an ant.”
 He held a finger up close to his face as if inspecting it.
 “I thought, I might as well make the most of being there, because I’d never throw myself off my bike on purpose.”

 There’s no ceremonial way to launch a new walking trail system, no champagne bottle-smashing moment.
 But with that roll in the dust – and José’s spiritually flavoured interpretation – my experience of the Rota Vicentina really began.
 This new two-pronged hiking system offers a south west alternative to the northern Parque Nacional Da Peneda-Gerês, Portugal’s only national park and traditionally its prime walking area.
 Its two branches, the Fishermen’s Path and the Historical Way, cover a combined length of 340km and straddle the Algarve and Alentejo regions.
 The name comes from the Parque Natural do Sudoeste Alentejano e Costa Vicentina, one of the many ‘natural parks’ (parques naturais) in Portugal that enjoy a degree of protection from development.